Cheeses

 How to make cheese without rennet

-Follow these steps to achieve the same effect while using citric acid or vinegar:
+Follow these steps to replicate this process using citric acid or vinegar:

 Ingredients required: milk, fresh lemon juice or distilled vinegar, and salt.
-The more fat your milk contains, the better cheese quality you will have.
-But stay away from UHT milk.
-This kind of milk is sterilized by heating to 280°F, due to which its protein structure is modified and it does not separate.
+Higher fat content in milk results in better cheese quality, but avoid UHT milk, as it is sterilized at 280°F, altering its protein structure and hindering separation.

 How to make paneer cheese

-Paneer is a mild cheese traditionally used in Indian dishes and does not contain rennet:
+Paneer is a mild cheese commonly used in Indian cuisines, made without rennet:

 2. Remove from heat.

-5. When the right balance is achieved, the milk will start to curdle.
+4. As the acid is added, the milk will begin to curdle.

 How to make queso fresco